 In the Spotlight

-Aging Well - The 5 Things You Can Do To Stay Happy and Healthy Contributed by David Halpern, MD
+Five Things You Can Do To Stay Happy and Healthy

 Eat Well - We all eat every day, but we do not always eat well.
 Having a well-balanced diet is another essential part of healthy aging.
 Just like exercise, good nutrition can reduce your risk of heart disease, diabetes, high blood pressure, and stroke.
 Experts recommend that we eat fruits and vegetables every day and try to limit foods that are high in fat, cholesterol, and salt.
 Older adults should also make sure they are consuming food with enough calcium, Vitamin D, and Vitamin B12 every day.
 You may find more helpful tips in the My HealtheVet Healthy Eating Center.

-Visit Your Doctor - Even if you are feeling great, it is still important to visit your doctor from time to time (we do not bite, I promise).
+Visit Your Doctor - Even if you are feeling great, it is still important to visit your doctor from time to time.
 Several preventive services can help healthy adults stay that way.
 Experts recommend that older adults get immunizations to help protect against influenza, pneumonia, and herpes zoster.
 People who get these shots are less likely to get sick from these diseases and are less likely to end up in the hospital.
-In addition to immunizations, it is important to get screened for breast and colon cancer, both of which can be detected and treated before they make you sick.
+In addition to immunizations, it's essential to get screened for breast and colon cancer, both of which can be detected and treated before they make you sick.